vijaysharma9/wpjmcl/readme.txt

 = 1.15.1 =
 * Fix - Resume download link when previewing.
-* Dev - Moved resume_manager_resume_submitted to match WPJM core.
+* Dev - Moved company_manager_company_submitted to match WPJM core.

 = 1.15.0 =
-* Feature - Force apply with resume setting will now force before applications plugin can be used as well.
+* Feature - Force apply with company setting will now force before applications plugin can be used as well.
 * Tweak - Deeper integration with applications.
-* Tweak - Improved 'apply' step after resume submission.
+* Tweak - Improved 'apply' step after company submission.
 Now uses job_apply shortcode to keep things DRY.
-* Tweak - Split apply with resume settings.
-"Force Resume Creation" to make users submit resumes before they can see apply forms, and "Force Apply with Resume" to force the resume manager apply form to be used regardless of other installed plugins.
+* Tweak - Split apply with company settings.
+"Force Resume Creation" to make users submit companies before they can see apply forms, and "Force Apply with Resume" to force the company manager apply form to be used regardless of other installed plugins.
 * Tweak - Attachments.

 = 1.14.0 =
 * Feature - UI to allow notifications to different addresses.
-* Fix - Improved resume expiry setting and calculation.
+* Fix - Improved company expiry setting and calculation.
-* Tweak - resume_manager_default_candidate_photo filter.
+* Tweak - company_manager_default_company_photo filter.

 = 1.13.2 =
 * Fix - Relist compatibility with paid listings.
-* Tweak - resume_manager_resume_filters_before and after hooks.
+* Tweak - company_manager_company_filters_before and after hooks.

 = 1.13.1 =
 * Fix - Add text links.
 * Fix - Correctly validate email addresses.
-* Fix - Load user fields if posting a resume from job page links.
+* Fix - Load user fields if posting a company from job page links.
 * Fix - anonymize default post_name/permalink. e.g. mike-randomstring-web-developer-london-uk

 = 1.13.0 =
-* Feature - From address for application set to candidate email.
+* Feature - From address for application set to company email.
-* Feature - Option to hide the full resume name based on a new permission.
+* Feature - Option to hide the full company name based on a new permission.
 * Fix - File handling in repeated fields.
-* Fix - Only show linkedin when resume_manager_user_can_post_resume.
+* Fix - Only show linkedin when company_manager_user_can_post_company.
-* Fix - Only link to resume when published.
+* Fix - Only link to company when published.
 * Tweak - Use repeated-field.php template for links, education and experience.
-* Tweak - Made candidate dashboard columns customisable.
+* Tweak - Made company dashboard columns customisable.
 * Tweak - Preserve case in new tags.
-* Tweak - Don't attach images to resumes.
-Enabled via filter. resume_manager_attach_uploaded_files.
+* Tweak - Don't attach images to companies.
+Enabled via filter. company_manager_attach_uploaded_files.
 False by default.

 = 1.12.0 =
 * Feature - Make keyword search also search term names.